zdravkov/kendo-docs/api/dataviz/sparkline.md

 > The default value is "interpolate", except for "area" and "stepArea" and stacked series which default to "zero".

-> The `missingValues` option is supported when [series.type](#configuration-series.type) is set to "area", "line", "stepArea", "stepLine", "scatterLine", "radarLine", "radarArea", "polarLine" or "polarArea".
+> The `missingValues` option is supported when [series.type](#configuration-series.type) is set to "area", "line", "scatterLine", "radarLine", "radarArea", "polarLine" or "polarArea".

 #### Example - set the missing values behavior
     <div id="chart"></div>